chmarti1/lconfig/docs/lconfig_h.md

     lct_idle(&idle);
 }
 lc_stream_stop(&dconf);
-lc_stream_clean(&dconf);
+lc_clean(&dconf);
 ```
 This example deliberately inserts idle time that frees the processor.
 Even greater gains can be made by introducing a long idle time (see the [lctools](lctools_h.md) documentation) once per loop and then a series of shorter idle times in an inner loop.
 This has the effect of causing the service function to be called much more frequently when data are more likely to be available.

 ### `lc_stream_read()`

-If no attempt to read data out of the LCONFIG device buffer, it just fills up until new samples begin to overwrite older ones.
-Calling the `lc_stream_read` function returns a pointer into the buffer and "consumes" these samples permanently from the buffer.
+Without an attempt to read data out of the LCONFIG device buffer, data accumulate until new samples begin to overwrite older ones.
+Calling the `lc_stream_read` function returns a pointer into the buffer and assumes that the application is making good use of them.
+From that moment forward, those data are considered "consumed."

 The pointer, `data`, should be interpreted as a 2D double precision array with  a single block of data (`samples_per_read` x `channels` array elements).
 The `s` sample of `c` channel can be retrieved by `data[s*channels + c]`.

-If there are no data available, then `data` will be returned as `NULL`.
+If there are no data available, then `data` will be returned as `NULL` and the function returns `LC_ERROR`.
 Alternately, see the [stream diagnostic](#datadiag) functions to query the state of the buffer.

 Once data are returned by `lc_stream_read()`, they must be copied into a safe location or otherwise used immediately, because the data at that location will eventually be overwritten.
-The data are safe so long as no additional calls to `lc_stream_service()` are made while the data are being used or if the buffer has been deliberately sized to ensure no data overruns.
+The data are safe until the next call to `lc_stream_service()`, after which it will be possible for the data to be overwritten.

 See the [data file](#datafile) functions below or the `lct_stat` functions included in [lctools](lctools_h.md) for ways to quickly handle data for common tasks.